 IPRs essential or potentially essential to the present document may have been declared to ETSI.
 The information pertaining to these essential IPRs, if any, is publicly available for ETSI members and non-members, and can be found in ETSI SR 000 314: "Intellectual Property Rights (IPRs); Essential, or potentially Essential, IPRs notified to ETSI in respect of ETSI standards", which is available from the ETSI Secretariat.
 Latest updates are available on the ETSI Web server (http://ipr.etsi.org).

 Pursuant to the ETSI IPR Policy, no investigation, including IPR searches, has been carried out by ETSI.
 No guarantee can be given as to the existence of other IPRs not referenced in ETSI SR 000 314 (or the updates on the ETSI Web server) which are, or may be, or may become, essential to the present document.

+The content in tables 9.2.39 to 9.2.52 is published under Copyright © 2017 W3C® (MIT, ERCIM, Keio), All Rights Reserved.

+Trademarks

+The present document may include trademarks and/or tradenames which are asserted and/or registered by their owners.
+ETSI claims no ownership of these except for any which are indicated as being the property of ETSI, and conveys no right to use or reproduce any trademark and/or tradename.
+Mention of those trademarks in the present document does not constitute an endorsement by ETSI of products, services or organizations associated with those trademarks.

 Foreword

-This European Standard (EN) has been produced by ETSI Technical Committee Human Factors (HF), and the eAccessibility Joint Working Group (JWG) of CEN/CENELEC/ETSI.al
+This draft Harmonised European Standard (EN) has been produced by ETSI Technical Committee Human Factors (HF), and the eAccessibility Joint Working Group (JWG) of CEN/CENELEC/ETSI,.

+The present document has been prepared under the Commission's standardisation request C(2017) 2585 final [i.27] to provide one voluntary means of conforming to the essential requirements of Directive 2016/2102 on the accessibility of the websites and mobile applications of public sector bodies [i.28]

-Once the present document is cited in the Official Journal of the European Union under that Directive, compliance with the normative clauses of the present document given in table A.1 confers, within the limits of the scope of the present document, a presumption of conformity with the corresponding essential requirements of that Directive and associated EFTA regulations.
+Once the present document is cited in the Official Journal of the European Union under that Directive, compliance with the normative clauses of the present document given in tables A.1 and A.2 confers, within the limits of the scope of the present document, a presumption of conformity with the corresponding essential requirements of that Directive and associated EFTA regulations.

+The present document has been developed from EN 301 549 V1.1.2 (2015-02) [i.29].
+The changes are limited to: those necessary to comply with the requirements of a Harmonised Standard, inclusion of requirements for mobile applications, updating to reflect the state of the art in W3C WCAG, and corrections of errors.